BalachandraSa/RTL_SonarSensor/README.md

 # RTL_SonarSensor
 A C++ class that interfaces an HC-SR04 sonar transceiver to the Arduino.
-Compatible with the RTL_EventFramework as an event source.
+Both a synchronous and asynchronous (i.e., interrupt driven) version is provided.
+The asynchronous version is compatible with the RTL_EventFramework as an event source.